viamrobotics/docs/docs/components/power-sensor/_index.md

 # SME: #team-bucket
 ---

-A power sensor is a device that reports measurements of the voltage, current, and power consumption in your robot's system.
+A power sensor is a device that reports measurements of the voltage, current, and power consumption in your machine's system.
 Integrate this component to monitor your power levels.

 ## Related Services